ritterim/rimdev-blog/_posts/2016-04-15-jekyll-and-iis-web-configuration-in-windows-azure.md

 ### Remove WWW

 We wanted a canonical url for our site.
-This meant targeting versions of our url that started with `www` with extreme prejudice.
+This meant specifically removing the `www` from our urls and reducing the possible permutations.

 ```xml
 <rule name="Remove WWW" patternSyntax="Wildcard" stopProcessing="true">